 For detailed documentation on our managed Kubernetes or the larger Cedana system, please see here.

 First, ensure that you have Cedana installed on your machine, and the daemon is running.
-For installation instructions, see installation.
+See installation.

 Run a new managed process: